abajcsy/embodied-ai-safety/syllabus.md

 In this graduate seminar class, we study the question of if (and how) modern artificial intelligence (AI) models (e.g., deep neural trajectory predictors, large vision-language models, and latent world models) can be harnessed to unlock new avenues for generalizing safety to the open world.
 From a foundations perspective, we study safety methods from two complementary communities: control theory (which enables the computation of safe decisions) and machine learning (which enables uncertainty quantification and anomaly detection).
 Throughout the class, there will be several guest lectures from experts in the field.
 Students will practice essential research skills including reviewing papers, writing project proposals, and technical communication.

 ## Logistics
-- **Title**: Embodied Artificial Intelligence Safety, Spring 2025
+- **Title**: Embodied Artificial Intelligence Safety, Spring 2026
 - **Course Number**: 16-886
 - **Lecture**: 11:00AM--12:20PM EST, Mon & Wed
-- **Location**: NSH 3002
+- **Location**: GHC 4215
 - **Office Hours**: Please see "Schedule" tab

 ## Prerequisites
 The course is open to graduate students and advanced undergraduates.
 While there are no strict prerequisites, familiarity with sequential decision-making (e.g., optimal control, reinforcement learning, markov decision processes, etc.), machine learning (e.g., supervised learning, deep learning), differential equations, optimization, and probability are highly encouraged.
-Experience with high-level programming languages like Python or MATLAB are also strongly encouraged.
+Experience with high-level programming languages like Python and machine learning tools like Pytorch / Tensorflow are also strongly encouraged.

 ## Textbooks
 There is no need buy any textbook for this course.
 We will provide lecture notes in this course.
 The following are companion textbooks that can provide useful further reading: